shumukh-A/Electrical-Task-2-electrical-circuit/README.md

 5- Wireless

 # Connecting servo motors:
+servo1:
-1- Signal port in one of the digital ports.
+1- Signal pin one of the digital ports.
 2- VCC port, external power supply
 3- Gnd port is shared with the ground of the external power supply and the Arduino